openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/enable_themes.rst

      sudo chown -R edxapp:edxapp /my-open-edx-themes
      sudo chmod -R u+rw /my-open-edx-themes

-   On fullstack and native installations the Unbuntu user is ``www-data``.
+   On fullstack and native installations the Ubuntu user is ``www-data``.

 #.
 For each Open edX component that you want to theme, set the
    ``ENABLE_COMPREHENSIVE_THEMING`` configuration property to ``true``.